yuvalmGS/gigaspaces-wiki-jekyll/xap97/dump.markdown

 weight: 100
 ---

-{% compositionsetup %}
-{% summary page|70 %}Simple API to generate dump files of the runtime GigaSpaces environment.{% endsummary %}
+{% summary  %}Simple API to generate dump files of the runtime GigaSpaces environment.{% endsummary %}

 # Overview